Detective quantum efficiency: Advantages of high DQE

-It's the combination of very low noise and superior contrast performance that allows some digital x-ray systems to offer such significant improvements in the detectability of low-contrast objects - a quality that is best quantified by a single parameter, the DQE.
-The DQE has become the de facto benchmark in the comparison of existing and emerging x-ray detector technologies.
+Its combination of very low noise and advantageous contrast performance allowed some digital x-ray systems to offer such significant improvements in the detectability of low-contrast objects - a quality that is best quantified by the DQE.
+The DQE has also been considered the de facto benchmark in the comparison of existing and emerging x-ray detector technologies.

 DQE especially affects one's ability to view small, low-contrast objects.
 In fact, in many imaging situations, it's more important to detecting small objects than is limiting spatial resolution (LSR) - the parameter traditionally used to determine how small an object one can visualize.
 Even if a digital system has very high LSR, it can't take advantage of the resolution if it has low DQE, which prevents the detection of very small objects.

 A study comparing film/screen and digital imaging demonstrates that a digital system with high DQE can improve one's ability to detect small, low-contrast objects – even though the digital system may have substantially lower Limiting Spatial Resolution (LSR) than film.

 Reducing radiation dose is another potential advantage of digital x-ray technology; and high DQE should make significant contributions to this equation.
 Compared with film/screen imaging, a digital detector with high DQE has the potential to deliver significant object-detectability improvements at an equivalent dose, or to permit object detectability comparable to film's at reduced dose.

-Equally important, high DQE provides the requisite foundation for advanced digital applications - dual-energy imaging, tomosynthesis, and low-dose fluoro, for instance.
-Combined with advanced image-processing algorithms and fast acquisition and readout capability, high DQE is key to making such applications as these clinically practical in the years to come.
+High DQE provides the requisite foundation for advanced digital applications - dual-energy imaging, tomosynthesis, and low-dose fluoro.
+Combined with advanced image-processing algorithms and fast acquisition and readout capability, high DQE is required for making applications such as the ones listed here.